 Nefissa's smile has returned.
 Thanks to Light for the World's medical outreach programme she is able to manage her daily life.
 Surgery has enabled her to care for her children again.

 Light for the World can look back on 28 years of experience in eye care provision.
 Our original aim, and one of our key areas of work to this day, is to restore sight to blind people in low-income countries.

 285 million people in the world are living with a visual impairment.
 39 million people of them are blind.
 246 million have low vision.
-Behind each of these numbers, there is a person and his or her daily life.
-A grandfather, who has never seen his grandchildren.
-A mother, who wants to care for her children.
-A child, who cannot attend school.
+Each of them an invidual whose daily life is severely affected by visual impairment: a grandfather who has never seen his grandchildren, a parent who wants to care for their children, or a child who cannot attend school.

-80 percent of blindness is preventable and can be easily treated.
-For many years now, LIGHT FOR THE WORLD has been working to reduce preventable blindness.
-In our 15 partner countries and together with our partners we offer cataract operations, distribute medication, train ophthalmologists, build hospitals, and provide mobile services that offer eye care in remote areas.
+80 percent of blindness is preventable and can, at least in theory, be easily treated.
+For many years now, Light for the World has been working to reduce preventable blindness.
+In our 15 partner countries and together with our partners we offer cataract operations, distribute medication, train ophthalmologists, build hospitals, and provide mobile services that offer eye care in remote areas of developing countries.